sieve-project/sieve/README.md

 1. generating test plans
 2. executing test plans

-For step 2, we provide instructions to evaluate it in [Reproducing Table 3 (~5 hours)](#reproducing-table-3-5-hours) by executing test plans to reproduce the 31 intermediate-, stale-, and unobservable-state bugs.
+For step 2, we provide instructions to evaluate it in [Reproducing Table 3 (~5 hours)](#reproducing-table-3-5-hours) by executing test plans to reproduce the 31 intermediate-, stale-, and unobserved-state bugs.

 For step 1, we provide instructions to evaluate it in [Reproducing Figure 8 (~15 minutes)](#reproducing-figure-8-15-minutes) by generating test plans from the controller trace and further reduce the test plans.